Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-additional-cluster-configuration.md

 When your Qumulo cluster is [joined to AD](kerberos-prerequisites-joining-cluster-active-directory.html), you must configure the [NFSv4.1 server](../nfs/nfsv4.1-enabling-using.html) and NFSv4.1 security settings.

 ## To Configure Security Settings by Using the qq CLI
-Qumulo provides configuration for the permitted NFSv4.1 authentication flavors in the `qq` CLI or directly through the REST API.
+Qumulo provides configuration for the permitted NFSv4.1 authentication flavors in the `qq` CLI or directly through the Qumulo Core REST API.

 1. Use the `qq` CLI to get the current settings: